demiglace0505/fullStackOpen2020/README.md

 │   ├── logger.js
 │   └── middleware.js
 ```

 The **index.js** file is responsible for starting the app. **app.js** establishes the connection to the DB.
 Inside the **controllers** directory are the route handlers for our blog application.
 The **utils** directory contains utilities such as **config.js** for project environment variables configuration, **logger.js** as our own implementation of console logging and **middleware.js** which contains our middlewares such as logging of request details and handling of errors.

+The **index.js** file is responsible for starting the app. **app.js** establishes the connection to the DB.
+Inside the **controllers** directory are the route handlers for our blog application.
+The **utils** directory contains utilities such as **config.js** for project environment variables configuration, **logger.js** as our own implementation of console logging and **middleware.js** which contains our middlewares such as logging of request details and handling of errors.